georgestamos707-appdev/string-chapter/README.md

 using the given starting variable.

 ### string_gets.rb
-Write a program that gets a name (e.g. "alice") from the user, capitalizes it, and then says "Hello, Alice!"
+Write a program that gets a name (e.g. "alice") from the user, capitalizes it, and then says "Hello, Jelani!"

 Should work similarly to the following:
 ```
 "What's your name?"
 jelani
-"Hello, Jelani!"
+"Hello, Jelani!
 ```

 ## Specs
 <details>